KavyDave18/Clinic-Bookiing-Website/README.md

-🏥 Clinic Appointment Booking Website
-A simple and effective web application to book doctor appointments online.
+🏥 Clinic Appointment Booking Website   ( BACKEND IS RREMAINNIG ) A simple and effective web application to book doctor appointments online.
 Built using Core Java (JDBC), HTML5, CSS3, JavaScript, and MySQL.